Taiwan Tornado: Summary

 Huang Chi-Chung is the second son of the Huang family, which owns Taiwan Chao-Lian Group.
 Chi-Chung and his older brother, Huang Chi-Long, bribe the prosecutor for a death penalty case that his family is involved in.
 However, the prosecutor changes his mind about the matter.
 Chi-Chung leads his men to confront the prosecutor, who later falls off an elevated expressway and dies.
-To lay low for a while, Chi-Chung accepts his brother's arrangement and goes into hiding in the southern region of Taiwan.
+To lie low for a while, Chi-Chung accepts his brother's arrangement and goes into hiding in the southern region of Taiwan.
 However, after he arrives there, he is controlled by a crime syndicate.
 After he is drugged and becomes hardly conscious, he inadvertently rapes Chia-Yi, who is a nice good girl.
 After the rape, Chia-Yi swears to get Chi-Chung to face up the legal consequences; later, she finds she is impregnated by Chi-Chung, and this strengthens her will to fight a battle between the rich (Chi-Chung) and the poor (herself).

 Surprisingly, the mastermind of the whole thing is Huang Chi-Long.
 Huang Chi-Long sets Chi-Chung up so that Chi-Long can become the successor of the family business.
 Hence, a battle within the Huang family is about to start.
 As a storm is quietly approaching, who will turn out to be the winner?